lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Jupyter_Notebook_VM.md

 # Use Jupyter Notebook Instances

 ### Why do this
- - You want to use Jupyter notebooks and data analysis libraries for your reseach
+ - Use Jupyter notebooks and data analysis libraries for your reseach
- - You want to use libraries (such as TensorFlow) and hardware (such as GPUs) which are pre-installed and pre-configured on a Compute Engine VM hosted in your GCP project
+ - Use libraries (such as TensorFlow) and hardware (such as GPUs) which are pre-installed and pre-configured on a Compute Engine VM hosted in your GCP project

 ### What is this
  - Set up and use analysis using libraries and Jupyter notebooks on pre-configured Compute Engine VMs quickly

 ### Key considerations
- - Select the core library (i.e. R, Python, etc...) for your notebook instance
+ - SELECT the core library (i.e. R, Python, etc...) for your notebook instance
- - Configure the hardware for your VM based on your expected workload - can include GPUs
+ - CONFIGURE the hardware for your VM based on your expected workload - can include GPUs

 ### How to do this
- - Create notebook instance from AI Platform -> Notebooks
+ - CREATE notebook instance from AI Platform -> Notebooks
- - Select appropriate type of Notebook - see screenshot below
+ - SELECT appropriate type of Notebook - see screenshot below
- - Create a notebook instance VM and wait for a green indicator - see screenshot below
+ - CREATE a notebook instance VM and wait for a green indicator - see screenshot below

  [![create-notebook](/images/create-notebook.png)]()